gfonteno/oci/oci-vtaps-flow-logs/introduction/introduction.md

 To gain more familiarity with Oracle Cloud's networking concepts, I would recommend watching our introductory [Oracle Cloud Networking YouTube series](https://youtu.be/mIYSgeX5FkM) as well as the [Oracle Cloud Networking Overview Documentation](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/overview.htm).

+Disclaimer: The configurations used within this lab are meant for educational purposes only and should not be implemented in production without prior security review.

 ### Objectives

 In this workshop, you will learn how to: